-3. DEBT
+5. DEBT

 The Company's revolving line of credit loan agreement is with Western National Bank.
-The agreement permits the Company to borrow, repay and reborrow, from time to time until June 2, 2009, up to \$40.0 million based on the borrowing base calculation as defined in the agreement.
+On June 2, 2009, the Company renewed the existing agreement for a two-year term on substantially the same terms as the previous facility.
+In addition, based on the Company's assessment of its current needs, the Company reduced the size of the facility to \$20.0 million from \$40.0 million.
+The agreement permits the Company to borrow, repay and reborrow, from time to time until June 2, 2011, up to \$20.0 million based on the borrowing base calculation as defined in the agreement.
 The Company's obligations under this agreement are secured by a security interest in its accounts receivable, equipment and related collateral.
 Interest on the facility accrues at an annual rate equal to either the 30-day London Interbank Offered Rate ("LIBOR"), plus two and one-quarter percent or the Prime Rate, minus three-quarters percent as the Company directs monthly, subject to an interest rate floor of 4%.
 Interest on the outstanding amount under the loan agreement is payable monthly.
 The loan agreement contains customary covenants for credit facilities of this type, including limitations on disposition of assets, mergers and reorganizations.
-The Company is also obligated to meet certain financial covenants under the loan agreement, including maintaining specified ratios with respect to cash flow coverage, current assets and liabilities, and debt to tangible net worth.
-The Company was in compliance with all covenants as of March 31, 2009 and May 8, 2009.
-The Company has had preliminary discussions with Western National Bank regarding the renewal of the loan agreement.
-Based on these discussions, the Company believes it will renew the loan agreement on substantially the same terms, though it is likely the facility will be reduced in size based on the Company's current assessment of its needs.
-As of March 31, 2009 and May 8, 2009 no amounts were outstanding under the credit agreement.
+The Company is also obligated to meet certain financial covenants under the loan agreement, including maintaining specified ratios with respect to cash flow coverage, current assets and liabilities and debt to tangible net worth.
+The Company was in compliance with all covenants as of June 30, 2009 and August 7, 2009.
+The Company has not utilized the line of credit loan agreement since it paid off the entire outstanding balance of \$20.0 million as of September 30, 2008.

-4. STOCK-BASED COMPENSATION
+6. STOCK-BASED COMPENSATION

-The Company's stock-based compensation activity for the quarters ended March 31, 2009 and 2008 is summarized below.
+The Company's stock-based compensation activity for the periods ended June 30, 2009 and 2008 is summarized below.